 Some funds from this program continue to be used for environmental review and monitoring for the Fulton Corridor Revitalization projects.
-In the second quarter of 2011, environmental consultant services were used to continue to prepare content and design for the interpretive signage at Burling Slip in order to fulfill mitigation requirements related to finding a historic wood bulkhead at Burling Slip.
-In consultation with LMDC and DPR, the environmental consultants worked on a draft of the adult signage.
+In the third quarter of 2011, environmental consultant services were used to continue to prepare content and design for the interpretive signage at Burling Slip in order to fulfill mitigation requirements related to finding a historic wood bulkhead at Burling Slip.
+In consultation with LMDC and DPR, the environmental consultants worked on a draft of the adult signage, which is with DPR for review.
 A child&rsquos sign and educational pamphlets will also be developed as part of the mitigation requirements, and work on those are expected to begin after the adult signage is approved.